YellowSakura/opencoffee/README.md

 </p>

 9. Go to the "OAuth & Permissions" menu and copy the "Bot User OAuth Token" from the "OAuth Tokens for Your Workspace" section.
-This token will be the value you'll use in the OpenCoffee configuration file, value ```api_token```:
+This token will be used for the `api_token` value in your OpenCoffee configuration file:

 <p align="center" width="100%"><img alt="Step 9" src="docs/slack-setup-guide/step-09.webp"></p>

-10. Open the Slack application and log in using an admin user account
+10. Open the Slack application and log in using an admin user account.

-11. Create a new public or private channel, such as #coffee (maybe use a little more imagination :wink:), and add a few test users to it
+11. Create a new public or private channel, such as #coffee (maybe use a little more imagination :wink:), and add a few test users to it.

 12. Right-click on the OpenCoffee app and select "View app details":

 <p align="center" width="100%"><img alt="Step 12" src="docs/slack-setup-guide/step-12.webp"></p>

-13. Copy the "Member ID", this value will be used in the OpenCoffee configuration file, value ```ignore_users```:
+13. Copy the "Member ID"; this value will be used for the `ignore_users` setting in your OpenCoffee configuration file:

 <p align="center" width="100%"><img alt="Step 13" src="docs/slack-setup-guide/step-13.webp"></p>